Evernerd/Evernode-Standards/CONTRIBUTING.md

 Finally, the discussion should be closed from further comments, with further comments instead being posted on the PR for fine-tuning and alignment with implementation or adoption (as appropriate).

 When opening a PR, there are two document types: *Drafts* and *Candidate Specifications*.
 The type and status of any particular document has no bearing on the priority of that document.
-Typically, the further along in the process, the more likely it is that any particular ES will be implemented or adopted.
+Typically, the further along in the process, the more likely it is that any particular EVS will be implemented or adopted.

 ### Drafts